![]() |

 I can dream, can't I?
 Details to come.

-two hours.
-Goat is tough, like beef stew,
+This little pot of goat meat simmered for two hours.
+Goat is tough, like beef stew, unless cooked a long time. |

 Haiti Chronicles Part 9: The men of the mountain unite for an exciting future